Hosting and bandwidth provided by MacAce.net.

 What are the differences between the iPod shuffle 4th Generation and the earlier iPod shuffle 3rd Generation?
 How does the 4th Generation model compare to the 2nd Generation one?

-In a quiet admission from Apple that the "no buttons" iPod shuffle 3rd Generation model was received poorly by the marketplace, the iPod shuffle 4th Generation model brings the iPod shuffle back to much where it was with the 2nd Generation.
+In a quiet admission from Apple that the "no buttons" iPod shuffle 3rd Generation model was received poorly by the marketplace, the iPod shuffle 4th Generation model brought the iPod shuffle back to much where it was with the 2nd Generation.

 External Differences